Formulating goals: 6 criteria to help you achieve them smartly

 How coaching can help you achieve your goals

-Professional coaching is ideal for people who have difficulty formulating goals.
+A professional Coaching is ideal for people who have difficulty formulating goals.
 Using methods tailored to you, you will be given the tools you need to formulate profitable goals and ultimately achieve them.
 A coach helps youdiscover your own strengths and use them to your advantage.

 The role of personality in achieving goals